gschu1/midterm_insurance_agents/README.md

 the NeedleAgent:

-Recognizes the pattern via a simple string check.
+1. Recognizes the pattern via a simple string check.

-Provides canonical accident and settlement dates from the synthetic claim.
+2. Provides canonical accident and settlement dates from the synthetic claim.

-Calls compute_days_between_dates(start_date, end_date).
+3. Calls `compute_days_between_dates(start_date, end_date)` (which routes to MCP or legacy).

-Returns a deterministic textual answer including the day count.
+4. Returns a deterministic textual answer including the day count.

-Design rationale:

-The tool demonstrates the MCP pattern (LLM + structured tool call) in a minimal way:

-The computation is delegated to a deterministic function, separate from the LLM.
+**Design rationale:**

+- **Real MCP mode** demonstrates the full MCP pattern: LLM → agent → MCP client → JSON-RPC → MCP server → deterministic computation
+- **Legacy mode** provides a reliable fallback that works without MCP dependencies
-The answer is constructed by the agent, using the tool result.
+- The agent layer is unchanged; only the tool implementation switches between modes

-For the midterm, the tool is implemented as a direct Python function rather than a full MCP server:

-Keeps the infrastructure simple and focused on the core concepts.

-Still allows a clear explanation of how it would be exposed as an MCP tool in a larger system.
+- This satisfies the requirement to "Show that the Large Language Model (LLM) uses MCP to extend capabilities beyond prompting" in a concrete, auditable way

 6. LLM-as-a-judge evaluation
 Evaluation code lives in src/eval/.